Professor John H. Casarez, Grandmaster and Founder of the Manabi-Masho Ju-Jitsu System

 1st Degree Black Belt Ninjutsu

-In 2010 talked with Soke Casarez and talked with him about his beginning in the martial arts and how he began his system, Manabi-Masho Ju-Jitsu.
+In 2010 I talked with Grandmaster John Casarez about his beginning in the martial arts and how he began his system, Manabi-Masho Ju-Jitsu.
 He shared a lot of great information with me and I am happy to share this with you.

-Founder Grandmaster Casarez began his training in the martial arts in 1948.
-Soke Casarez became interested in martial arts at 11.
-His brother sent a Charles Atlas add in from a magazine.
+Founder Grandmaster John Casarez began his training in the martial arts in 1948.
+Grandmaster Casarez became interested in martial arts at 11.
+His brother sent a Charles Atlas add in through the mail from a magazine.
 “This is the add that shows a muscular man kicking sand into the face of a small man on the beach, while he was sitting with his girl.”
-Soke Casarez says he received an envelope with many martial arts magazines.
-Soke began to read and practice the Martial Arts techniques in the books and at 12, Soke Casarez trained in Hakko-Ryu Ju-Jitsu under the late, Ju-Jitsu Sensei Tracy Cook and Judo Sensei Don Hutchison.
+Grandmaster Casarez says he received an envelope with many martial arts magazines.
+He began to read and practice the Martial Arts techniques in the books at 12, Grandmaster Casarez started training at the age of 14 in Hakko-Ryu Ju-Jitsu under the late, Ju-Jitsu Sensei Tracy Cook and Judo Sensei Don Hutchison.
 Manabi-Masho Ju-Jitsu has its roots in Hakko-Ryu Ju-Jitsu and Judo.
-Soke Casarez has changed and added to his art since then and his art and is a modern version of traditional Hakko-Ryu Ju-Jitsu.
+He also added in Aikido and Karate.
+Grandmaster Casarez has changed and added techniques to his art since then and his art has evolved into a modern version of traditional Hakko-Ryu Ju-Jitsu with a blend of Judo, Aikido and Karate.

-Soke has taught many students in his 70 years in the martial arts including:
+Grandmaster Casarez has taught many students in his 70 + years in the martial arts and has taught many organizations including:

 Huntington, WV.
 Police Department under 3 Police Chiefs.